 As big as they are, they are susceptible to many health conditions, many of which can be avoided through proper breeding practices and early socialization.

 No one can guarantee a perfectly healthy dog; genetics are a funny thing and flukes happen.
+Because we keep or co-own progeny from each litter we take health testing seriously.
 At GingerHaus we are proud to say that we participate in the Orthopedic Foundation for Animals CHIC program, utilize the Embark genetic testing program and rear our puppies using the BioSensor Superdog Protocol in an effort to increase the odds of our progeny living long, happy and healthy lives.